UKHSA-Internal/coronavirus-dashboard-metadata/modals/cardMetadata/testing/cardVirusTestsConducted.md

 ### Daily and cumulative number of virus tests conducted

-Number of positive, negative or void COVID-19 virus test results by test type (including PCR and LFD tests).
+Number of positive, negative or void COVID-19 virus test results (including PCR and LFD tests).

+Data are shown by the date the figures appeared in the published totals.

 {inc:base/tests_processed.md|modals}